CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 There are also 2 Drill Sawgeant upgrades and 2 Nine Lives upgrades.

+### Those are some weird numbers.
+I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21.
+There are more references like this, for example the YAML setting for the number of score checks;
+368 is the max value of all cards in a deck plus four jokers (clowns).

 ### Two Nine Lives upgrades?
 Yes!
 It turns out there's a second upgrade for Nine Lives in the base game which gives you 3 more downs instead of 1.
 Makes sense as to why it was never used, but it makes my life more convenient.